 25.3 at any other time agreed between the lessor and each tenant.

-Requirement to negotiate a day and time for a proposed entry by the lessor
+REQUIREMENT TO NEGOTIATE A DAY AND TIME FOR A PROPOSED ENTRY BY THE LESSOR

-26. The lessor or property manager must make a reasonable attempt to negotiate a day and time that does not unduly inconvenience the tenant.
+26. If it would unduly inconvenience the tenant for the lessor or property manager to enter the premises as specified in a notice of an intention to enter premises on a particular day, the lessor or property manager must make a reasonable attempt to negotiate a day and time that does not unduly inconvenience the tenant.

 Requirement to give tenant notice of proposed entry